slowernews/wisdom-tldr/README.md

 ===
 ###On ambition and motivation

 Be ambitious.
-Not thirsty, the journey will not be enjoyable and people will [envy](#on-outliers) you.
+Not thirsty: the journey will not be enjoyable and people will [envy](#on-outliers) you.

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*